simonmichael/hledger/doc/MANUAL.md

 ### Add-ons

-Add-on commands are executables named `hledger-*` installed in your PATH.  hledger will detect these at startup and offer them as extra commands.
-Run `hledger` without a command to see a list.
+Add-on commands are executables in your PATH whose name starts with `hledger-` and ends with no file extension or one of these common executable extensions:
+`.hs`,`.lhs`,`.pl`,`.py`,`.rb`,`.rkt`,`.sh`,`.bat`,`.com`,`.exe`.
+(Also, add-on names may not be the same as any built-in command or alias).

+hledger will detect these and act as a convenient front end, displaying them in the command list and letting you invoke them with `hledger ADDON`.
+There are some tricks when specifying options:

+- Options appearing before ADDON will be visible only to hledger and not be passed to the add-on.
+  Eg: `hledger --help web` shows hledger's help, `hledger web --help` shows hledger-web's help.
+- Options understood only by the add-on must go after a `--` argument so that hledger does not reject them.
+  Eg: `hledger web -- --server`.

+Add-ons which are written in haskell can take advantage of hledger's library API for journal parsing, reports, consistent command-line options etc.
-hledger-web is released along with hledger and supported on all the major platforms, while other add-ons may or may not be.
+One notable add-on is [[#web|hledger-web]], which is maintained along with hledger and supported on the same major platforms.
+Other add-ons may have different release schedules and platform support.

 #### autosync